muratk5n/thirdwave/en/2018/12/renewable-fuel-is-the-solution.md

 carriers; they will bring North African H2 gas produced cleanly into Europe.
 Airbus is the process of converting their airplanes to use H2 fuels.
 Right tech can save us.
 No other energy form has such diverse applications, that range from the big to the small.
-We need to apply green fuels to all parts in the chain, without wasting precious time.
+There will be total cost of ownership (TCO) benefits for using the right tech widely, in all parts of the chain.
+We need to do this without wasting precious time.